When was the last time you spent quality time with your spouse?

 Take care of your love.
 Nurture it.
 Flames don’t always burn indefinitely.
 They are threatened by wind, rain, and other elements.
 But if you protect it, and care for it, and sometimes, relight it, it can live forever.

 Another important form of quality time worth mentioning is time with friends.
 That can be so hard to come by once kids enter the picture.
 This trip with friends was a great way to strengthen our bond and recharge our batteries.
 We’re all busy.
 Some of work full time.
 Some of us have kids.
 For some, both things are true.
 Some are married.
-Some are dating.
+Or they are dating.
 Some are single.
 Life tries so hard to pull your group of friends in a billion different directions.
 Trips with friends bounce you back toward a central point and help you remember how much you truly have in common.

 So, get away.
 Even just for a few days.
 The warm fuzzies you get from quality time with your partner, and with friends, are so worth it.